buildingSMART/bSDD/Model/Import Model/bSDD JSON import model.md

 | VersionNumber             | Integer                        | No        | No            |  |
 | VisualRepresentationUri   | Text                           | No        | Yes           |  |

+## Material

+A material is similar to a classification.
+Differences in model are:
+- no ClassificationType field
+- "ParentMaterialCode" instead of "ParentClassificationCode"
+- "MaterialProperties" instead of "ClassificationProperties"

+A domain can have both Materials and Classifications.
+Please note that the "code" of both Materials and Classifications must be unique within the domain.
+You can't have a domain with Material with code "abcd" and a Classification with the same code "abcd".

 ## Property

 A classification can have multiple properties and a property can be part of many